luise/kibana/README.md

 It may be necessary to may also be necessary to modify the `elasticsearchPort` constant if the Elasticsearch cluster does not listen on port `443`.

+## Kelda-Hosted Elasticsearch

+**Note** The Kelda Elasticsearch blueprint is not compatible with the version of Kibana deployed by this blueprint.
+The Kelda Elasticsearch blueprint boots version 2.4, which is incompatible with Kibana version 6.